7th Engineer Support Battalion (United States): Gulf War & the 1990s

 On December 20, 1990, 7th ESB deployed in force to Saudi Arabia in support of Operation Desert SHield and was transferred under operational control to Direct Support Command.
 Operation Desert Storm began on February 23, 1991, and 7th ESB participated in all aspects of the offensive operations.
 The battalion returned home to MCB Camp Pendleton by April 24, 1991.
+The 7th ESB Alpha Company, out of 29 Palms, CA was deployed September 1990.

 7th ESB deployed to Mogadishu, Somalia on December 15, 1992, in support of Operation Restore Hope.
 From December 15, 1992, to January 25, 1993, EOD Company assisted in over 300 calls for support recovering and disposing of over 350,000 pounds of ordnance and over two million rounds of ammunition.
 Bulk Fuel Company employed and operated five AAFS and a Tactical Airfield Fuel Dispensing System (TAFDS) which serviced over 26 different nations during the operation.
 The battalion's utilities section purified and provided over three million gallons of water to the multinational contingent.

 In January 1993, while the battalion was redeployed from Somalia when the Santa Margarita River flooded severely damaging Marine Corps Air Station Camp Pendleton.
 The Marines of 7th ESB, purified drinking water, rebuilt eight miles of roads and rebuilt the levee that separates the MCAS and the Santa Margarita River.

 On December 30, 1994, Bridge Company was deactivated and its personnel and equipment redistributed throughout the battalion.
 In March 1995, Company A reactivated and constructed the Combat Skills Training Facility at Camp Deluz.
 During 1996, EOD techs provided range sweeps at multiple Marine Corps and Air Force installation across the Southwestern United States.
 Additionally, EOD also supported the United States Secret Service in Los Angeles and San Diego.
 In February 1996, Company C deployed to the United States Army's Fort Irwin National Training Center, California where it acted as a 'Soviet Engineer Battalion' as opposition force against U.S. Army units.
 During the fall of 1996, and per the Commandant's Guidance, 7th ESB was tasked with constructing the obstacles courses, assault courses, and warrior stations for the Crucible, at Edson Range.

-Company B deployed to Annette Island in Southeast Alaskain support of Operation Alaskan Road in August 1997.
+Company B deployed to Annette Island in Southeast Alaska in support of Operation Alaskan Road in August 1997.
 During the three-month joint civil-military operation, Company B assisted with the construction of over 14.7 miles of paved roads, the improvement of 10 miles of unimproved roads, and the construction of a 300-man base camp.

 In July 2000, Company C deployed to the Kingdom of Tonga constructing a music/library/administrative facility for the Tailulu College.
 The Marines of Company C were the first Marine Corps Engineers to execute construction in the Kingdom of Tonga.